-The decommissioning obligations acquired in the Astra and Fire Sky acquisitions (note 5) were initially recognized using a fair value discount rate.
+The decommissioning obligations acquired in acquisitions (note 5) were initially recognized using a fair value discount rate.
 They were subsequently revalued using the risk-free rate noted above resulting in a change in estimate with the offset to property, plant and equipment.

-During the year ended December 31, 2021, approximately \$5.9 million was granted to Surge through the Alberta Site Rehabilitation Program ("SRP") to pay service companies to complete abandonment and reclamation work.
+During the year ended December 31, 2022, approximately \$3.3 million (2021 - \$5.9 million) was granted to Surge through the Alberta Site Rehabilitation Program ("SRP") to pay service companies to complete abandonment and reclamation work.